swcarpentry/shell-novice/_episodes/07-find.md

 {: .language-bash}

 ~~~
-Is not the true Tao, until
+cannot be located but
-"My Thesis" not found
+"My Thesis" not found.
 Today it is not working
 ~~~
 {: .output}